NicholasWahome/NicholasWahome/ReadMe.md

 I'm a software engineering student at Concordia, with experience in **Java, Python, HTML, CSS, Node.js, and JavaScript**.
 I also have experience with various data science and machine learning tools such as **MongoDB, TensorFlow, Keras, Pandas, React.js, R, Octave, NumPy, and more**.

-Please note that my GitHub profile is still a work in progress, and I'm continuously adding new projects and improving existing ones!

 View Portfolio here : https://nicholaswahome.github.io/NicholasWahome/

 Connect with me 😊 : <a href="https://www.linkedin.com/in/nicholas-werugia/"> LinkedIn</a>